IlIllII/SimPylSweeper/README.md

 1. Integrate logic.py and gui.py better, because there is some redundancy in computation, especially in updating the board.
 2. Speed up algorithms.
 Not a huge issue most of the time, but if you do massive boards the game can get less responsive.
+3. Change recursive functions to iterative functions as an exercise.

 **Happy Mining!**